 What is Enagic's regulatory history?

 Enagic's regulatory history includes four documented actions: an FTC Notice of Penalty Offenses in October 2021 sent to 1,100+ companies including Enagic, an FTC COVID-19 cease and desist letter directly to Enagic USA CEO Keishi Hirano in December 2021, DSSRC Case #39-2021 in June 2021, and DSSRC Case #216-2025 in May 2025.
 The BBB also downgraded Enagic's rating from A+ before restoring it to A+ accreditation in December 2025.
-No action resulted in a fine, lawsuit, or finding of fraud against Enagic.
+No action resulted in a regulatory fine or a court finding of fraud against Enagic.
+The TCPA settlement was a civil class action resolved by agreement, with no admission of wrongdoing.

 Has the FTC taken action against Enagic?